bcgov/entity/.github/ISSUE_TEMPLATE/Onboarding.md

 -----------------

 - [ ] **GitHub**
-- [ ] New user to go to github.com to register their account and enable 2 factor authentication.
+- [ ] New user to go to github.com to register their account
+- [ ] New user to verify that 2 factor authentication is enabled

 -----------------

 - [ ] **ZenHub**
+- [ ] GitHub registeration and 2 factor authentication are verified
 - [ ] Send a message to an admin to request the new employee is added.
 (Admins as of Feb 2021 include: Kaine Sparks, Patrick Wei, Kial Jinnah, Richard Armitage, Thor Wolpert and John Lane.)
-- [ ] Once added, the employee will need to install the Zenhub plugin in the Chrome browser.
+- [ ] Once added, the employee will need to install the Zenhub plugin in the Chrome browser

 -----------------